 Chris Ferric

 Chris Ferric lives and works on Bunurong Country and Wurundjeri Country.
-They grew up on the floodplains of Tongala (Murray River) and Balaba (Broken Creek) in bushland of Bpangerang Nation.
-They were born in what English speakers now know as Japan, islands of living indigenous cultures Ainu and Uchinānchu.
+They grew up on the floodplains of Tongarla (Murray River) and Balaba (Broken Creek) in bushland of Bangerang Nation.
+They were born in what English-speakers know as Japan, islands of living indigenous cultures Ainu and Uchinānchu.
 Ferric would like to offer a respectful acknowledgement to the Elders, past and present, of these places which they occupy and have occupied.
-While still trying to understand what the f*ck that means as a settler-colonial.
-Where they can be tools of liberation and collaboration, they humbly offer their charcoal and their brush.
+While still trying to understand what the f*ck that means as a European settler-colonial.

-“And maybe the power of the picture comes from the fact that it is the creation of a queer/non-binary artist painting a queer/non-binary subject in a way that to me both references a queer artist of the past (El Greco), shines a light on a better future and acknowledges the power of both our presences in this present moment.
+“And maybe the power of [Ferric’s portrait of Clifford] comes from the fact that it is the creation of a queer/non-binary artist painting a queer/non-binary subject in a way that to me both references a queer artist of the past (El Greco), shines a light on a better future and acknowledges the power of both our presences in this present moment.
 I think it’s miraculous.”

 Jo Clifford